Investigating Anthropometric Fidelity in SAM 3D Body: The Architectural Smoothing of Biology

-While general object reconstruction models like SAM 3D Objects \cite{sam3d2025} often suffer from the Nyquist limit of coarse voxelization ($64^3$), SAM 3D Body avoids this by using the MHR.
-MHR is a parametric mesh representation that decouples skeletal structure from surface shape.
-While this decoupling is crucial for pose robustness, it imposes a \textit{parametric bottleneck}.
+While general object reconstruction models like SAM 3D Objects \cite{sam3d2025} often suffer from the Nyquist limit of coarse voxelization ($64^3$), SAM 3D Body avoids this by utilizing the MHR.
+MHR is a parametric mesh representation that intentionally decouples skeletal structure from localized surface shape.
+While this decoupling is crucial for pose robustness against occlusion, it imposes a \textit{parametric bottleneck}.